MiteyDrill/Create-Purdue-Global-University-Title-Page/README.md

 Installation (Windows)
 -------------------
+Download the file to your local environment.

+Run in the Command Line:
-Download the file to your local environment run 'pip install -r requirements.txt' in the local environment via Command Prompt or other command line.
-(Make sure your command prompt is in the same file directory as the script).
+'pip install -r requirements.txt' (CD to the same file directory as the downloaded script).

 How to Use
 -------------------